Gastric Sleeve (Sleeve Gastrectomy) New Jersey

 Risks and Considerations of the Gastric Sleeve

-Whenever we evaluate a patient for the gastric sleeve / sleeve gastrectomy, or any surgical procedure, we must ensure that the risks of surgery do not outweigh the benefits patient will enjoy as a result of the procedure.
-Therefore, we perform a multitude of preoperative tests, to ensure that the patient is appropriate for the surgery they wish to undergo.
+Whenever we evaluate a patient for the gastric sleeve, or any surgical procedure, we must ensure that the risks of surgery do not outweigh the benefits.
 As with any bariatric procedure, there are the inherent risks of both surgery itself and the gastric sleeve in particular.
-Some of these risks are detailed below however for a full understanding of the risks of the procedure, we suggest you attend a seminar and schedule a follow-up consultation.
+Some of these risks are detailed below however for a full understanding of the risks of the procedure, attend a free seminar and schedule a follow-up consultation.

-- The staple line created during the procedure may leak, requiring immediate attention and subsequent revisional surgery.
-This is a rare but serious complication.
-This complication usually presents itself within the first week post-operatively
+- The staple line created during the procedure may leak, requiring immediate attention and subsequent surgery.
+This is a rare but serious complication that usually presents itself within the first week post-operatively

-- The sleeve does not provide malabsorption, which means that the rate of weight loss is slower and total potential weight loss is lower when compared to the gastric bypass
+- The sleeve does not provide malabsorption, which means that the rate of weight loss is slower when compared to the gastric bypass

 - Over time, the smaller stomach pouch can stretch, allowing for some regaining of weight over the course of five or more years.
-If the stomach pouch stretches sufficiently, there may be a need for an adjustment to the procedure
+If the stomach pouch stretches sufficiently, there may be a need for a revision procedure

 - Some patients may develop vitamin B-12, vitamin D, zinc, folic acid and iron deficiencies.
 These deficiencies are rarely serious and easily managed.
-As such, we prescribe multivitamins and vitamin B12 supplements for at least year or two after surgery
+We prescribe multivitamins and vitamin B12 supplements for at least year or two after surgery

 - Some patients may develop severe gastroesophageal reflux disease (GERD) or their existing GERD is worsened.
 This is a longer-term complication